 4. Macroetch Testing

-- Limitations: Destroys the sample, requires careful interpretation.
+- Limitations: Destroys the metal sample and needs careful reading.

 5. Fracture Testing

-The welded joint is fractured and examined under a microscope to identify fracture mechanisms and defects.
+The welded piece is broken on purpose and then examined under a microscope to study how it cracked and find hidden defects.

-- Limitations: Requires specialized equipment and sample preparation.
+- Limitations: Needs special tools and sample prep.

-Different Types of Weld Defects with Images – Welding Defects Causes and Remedies
+Different Types of Weld Defects – Welding Defects Causes and Remedies

 1. Undercut

 The undercut welding defect is characterized by a groove or recess that forms at the toe of the weld bead, which remains unfilled.
 This defect typically occurs at the edges of welded joints, particularly at the corners of fillet welds, where the weld metal is not deposited adequately, creating a weakened area that can compromise the structural integrity of the weld.
-Refer to industry standards such as AWS D1.1, which specifies that undercuts deeper than 1/16″ (1.6mm) are typically unacceptable.
+Refer to industry standards such as AWS D1.1, which specifies that for material less than 1 in.
+(25 mm) thick, the undercut should not exceed 1/32 in.
+(1 mm), with the following exception: undercut shall not exceed 1/16 in.
+(2 mm) for any accumulated length up to 2 in.
+(50 mm) in any 12 in.
+(300 mm).
+For material equal to or greater than 1 in. thick, the undercut should not exceed 1/16 in.
+(2 mm) for any length of weld.

 Causes